Looking for a GeneSight Alternative? Here's the Short Answer

 Frequently Asked Questions

-How does Gene2Rx compare to GeneSight?
+How does Gene2Rx compare to GeneSight overall?

 Can 23andMe data really be used for pharmacogenetics?